Ethnography: Data collection methods

-According to John Brewer, a leading social scientist, data collection methods are meant to capture the "social meanings and ordinary activities" of people (informants) in "naturally occurring settings" that are commonly referred to as "the field."
+According to John Brewer, a leading social scientist, data collection methods are meant to capture the "social meanings and ordinary activities" of people (informants) in "naturally occurring settings" that are commonly referred to as "the field".
 The goal is to collect data in such a way that the researcher imposes a minimal amount of personal bias in the data.
 Multiple methods of data collection may be employed to facilitate a relationship that allows for a more personal and in-depth portrait of the informants and their community.
-These can include participant observation, field notes, interviews, and surveys.
+These can include participant observation, field notes, interviews and surveys, as well as various visual methods.

 Interviews are often taped and later transcribed, allowing the interview to proceed unimpaired of note-taking, but with all information available later for full analysis.
 Secondary research and document analysis are also used to provide insight into the research topic.
 In the past, kinship charts were commonly used to "discover logical patterns and social structure in non-Western societies".
 In the 21st century, anthropology focuses more on the study of people in urban settings and the use of kinship charts is seldom employed.

 In order to make the data collection and interpretation transparent, researchers creating ethnographies often attempt to be "reflexive".
-Reflexivity refers to the researcher's aim "to explore the ways in which [the] researcher's involvement with a particular study influences, acts upon and informs such research".
+Reflexivity refers to the researcher's aim "to explore the ways in which [the] researcher's involvement with a particular study influences, acts upon and informs such research".[Marvasti, Amir & Gubrium, Jaber.
+2023.
+Crafting Ethnographic Fieldwork: Sites, Selves & Social Worlds.
+Routledge.
 Despite these attempts of reflexivity, no researcher can be totally unbiased.
 This factor has provided a basis to criticize ethnography.

 Traditionally, the ethnographer focuses attention on a community, selecting knowledgeable informants who know the activities of the community well.
 These informants are typically asked to identify other informants who represent the community, often using snowball or chain sampling.
 This process is often effective in revealing common cultural denominators connected to the topic being studied.
 Ethnography relies greatly on up-close, personal experience.
 Participation, rather than just observation, is one of the keys to this process.
 Ethnography is very useful in social research.